truelossless/crocolang/README.md

 ### Where are the performance culprits ?

-Everytime a function is called, the corresponding AST is also cloned, which is very expensive (30-50% of the time is spent cloning).
+- Everytime a function is called, the corresponding AST is also cloned, which is very expensive (30-50% of the time is spent cloning).
 This is why recursive functions are so slow.
 I've not found a workaround.
 If you can, prefer using regular loops that doesn't involve that much cloning.

+- Now that croco as pretty error messages, it has to keep track of a few more informations (the file name and line number mapped to each, instruction) and in the fibonacci test we lost 1.5s.
+I'll try to find a way to avoid some clone() calls on the file name strings.

+## IDE support

+I made a Visual Studio code extension that adds basic syntax highlighting.
+It is available under the `croco-0.1.0.vsix` file.
+Follow [these instructions for the installation](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-install-vsix).